Modalities, Techniques and Massage Styles

 Trigger Point Work – Direct pressure techniques are applied to specific points on the body to reduce hypersensitive areas within the muscles and fascia.

-Oncology Massage – Specialized techniques are customized for the client going through cancer treatments.
-These techniques are carefully selected to help with the physical and emotional distress of the illness and side effects of the treatments.
+Oncology Massage – Selected modalities and customized techniques are integrated for the client/patient going through cancer treatments.
+These techniques are carefully selected to help with the physical and emotional distress of the illness and side effects of treatments such as neuropathy.